UdyW/carbon-offset-api/README.md

-#Summery
+# Summery

-The main endpoint is `api/carbon-offset-schedule` which handles the requests for schedule.
+* The main endpoint is `api/carbon-offset-schedule` which handles the requests for schedule.
-Lumen Framework has being used for the development and package Passport (`dusterio/lumen-passport`) is used to handle authentication of requests.
+* Lumen Framework has being used for the development and package Passport (`dusterio/lumen-passport`) is used to handle authentication of requests.
-The test cases are defined in `tests/CarbonOffsetScheduleTest.php` Test class has a $testCases array to define cases for ease and all of them will automatically be executed while running test `vendor/phpunit/phpunit/phpunit`
+* The test cases are defined in `tests/CarbonOffsetScheduleTest.php`
+* Test class has a **$testCases** array to define cases for ease and all of them will automatically be executed while running test `vendor/phpunit/phpunit/phpunit`

 # Configure

-In the treminal please run the following commands
+1.In the terminal please run the following commands

 `git clone https://github.com/UdyW/carbon-offset-api.git`